 OneNet has had the opportunity to partner with the K20 Center to distribute their digital game-based learning tools.
 The center’s learning games teach students important STEM concepts from inferential logics and hypothesis testing to calculus concepts.
 The learning games are available to all Oklahoma schools at no-cost through the partnership with OneNet.
 For more information and registration, visit https://k20center.ou.edu/games/.

-Oklahoma is one of the most seismically active regions in the nation and Raspberry Shake has made their mark with the help of the Oklahoma Geological Survey by distributing vertical motion earthquake monitors to schools and libraries across Oklahoma.
-The monitoring device can fit in the palm of your hand and is powerful enough to detect an earthquake in Perry, Oklahoma from Lawton.
+Oklahoma is one of the most seismically active regions in the nation and Raspberry Shake has made their mark with the help of the Oklahoma Geological Survey (OGS) by distributing vertical motion earthquake monitors to schools and libraries across Oklahoma.
+The monitoring device can fit in the palm of your hand and is powerful enough to detect an earthquake that occurs in the Middle East, all the way around to the other side of the Earth, from the stations setup in Oklahoma.

-Educators can visit https://raspberryshake.org/ and explore the data collected across the state to help students gain a better understanding of plate tectonics, earthquakes, rocks, minerals and paleontology in our state and around the globe.
-Lawton Public Library also features a permanent display of the seismic activity detected using Raspberry Shake’s monitoring device.
-For more information please contact Stephanie Shrock, Library Technology Specialist, email@example.com or call 580-581-3450 option 4.
+If you are interested in being part of the BLOSSM program, visit http://bit.ly/BLOSSM to complete an interest form.
+Educators can also visit https://raspberryshake.org/ and explore the data collected across the state to help students gain a better understanding of plate tectonics, earthquakes, rocks and minerals in our state and around the globe.

 Oral Roberts University Global Learning Center